jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

+> Our heroes will eventually end up traversing that northern route *in reverse*.
+If they were to take it from this point, they would first have to backtrack through Lower Aetia; find some way of getting up to Capticorn Peak; traverse the snowy fields of level 50ish monsters; descend in Cadensia *directly beneath* Agnus Castle; sneak out of the castle region via the bay (only made easier if they could somehow commandeer an Agnian boat); traverse the massive Erythia Sea (again, hopefully with a boat); and finally come up against the sealed harbour of Swordmarch.

+> Ethel really did them a solid here with her recommendation.

 ----

 This is both hilarious and sad.
 In order to save humanity, Vandham told these kids to go to the city.
 But he never expected they wouldn't know what a city even is.